britter/nix-configuration/README.md

 3. Create a new folder uder `hosts` that's names after the host.
 4. Initialize a new configuration from the [examples in the nix-darwin repository](https://github.com/LnL7/nix-darwin/tree/19f75c2b45fbfc307ecfeb9dadc41a4c1e4fb980/modules/examples).
 5. Add the new machine to `flake.nix`.
 Make sure the machine's host name and darwinConfiguration name match.
-6. Inside the repository clone, run `nix run nix-darwin --experimental-features-enabled 'nix-command flake' darwin-rebuild -- switch --flake .` (See for resolution of https://github.com/LnL7/nix-darwin/issues/721 in order to run darwin-rebuild from anywhere after that).
+6. Inside the repository clone, run `nix run nix-darwin --extra-experimental-features 'nix-command flake' darwin-rebuild -- switch --flake .` (See for resolution of https://github.com/LnL7/nix-darwin/issues/721 in order to run darwin-rebuild from anywhere after that).
 7. Apply the workaround documented in https://github.com/LnL7/nix-darwin/issues/122#issuecomment-1782971499 is the issue is still unresolved.

 ## Useful links